COVID-19: Taking action to secure long-term continuity of vital infrastructure

 Our services (digital connectivity via fiber-optic and datacenter services) run virtually autonomous, provided there are no disruptions.
 Our business continuity plan therefore aims to focus all staff and resources on quickly resolving disruptions and informing our customers in the event of reduced availability of employees.

-Another risk we anticipate is a decrease in availability at our contractors.
+Another risk we mitigate is a decrease in availability at our contractors.
 Here, too, we ensure that in the event of reduced availability of capacity, the focus is on resolving disruptions instead of constructing new connections.
 To this end, we have made agreements with contractors who normally only construct new connections for us to shift their deployment to the disruptions service, should this be necessary.

 Access to locations